ryanw-mobile/ryanw-mobile/README.md

 ## TLDR

-- 🧑‍💻 Open for permanent mid/Senior Android development role (remote) in the UK.
+- 🧑‍💻 Open for my next permanent senior level Android development role (remote) in the UK commencing Oct 2022.
 I'm a UK resident.
 - 🌱 Learning `Jetpack Compose`, `Coroutines`, `Kotlin Compose Desktop`, and to be a good person that can make good people to stay with me.
 - 📝 Publishing sample Apps and experimental projects here for reference and code review.